jwalith/Adaptive-Ad-recommendations-with-RL-and-LLMs/README.md

-# Adaptive Ad Recommendation Engine with RL(LinUCB) & LLM Embeddings
+# Adaptive Ad Recommendation Engine with Reinforcement Learning(LinUCB) & LLM Embeddings

 This project implements a **contextual bandit–based ad recommender system** using the LinUCB algorithm, enhanced with **MiniLM sentence embeddings** for rich ad context.
 It is trained on a **real subset of the Criteo Click-Through Rate (CTR) dataset**, and deployed as an interactive dashboard via Streamlit.